vasylmytko/TenorTrialTask/README.md

 Used for binding UIKit components with Combine Publishers.

 #### [CombineExt](https://github.com/CombineCommunity/CombineExt.git)
-Provides additional operators and helpers to Combine publishers that are not provide by Apple.
+Provides additional operators and helpers to Combine publishers that are not provided by Apple.

 #### [SDWebImage](https://github.com/SDWebImage/SDWebImage.git)
 Used for loading and displaying gifs.